Download Notice of Privacy Practices | English | Spanish

 - For health plan administration.
 As administrator of certain health plans, such as Medicare, Medi-Cal, and Exclusive Care, the County may disclose limited information to plan sponsors.
 The law only allows using such information for purposes such as plan eligibility and enrollment, benefits administration, and payment of health care expenses.
 The law specifically prohibits use for employment-related actions or decisions.

-- The County may include your name, location in the facility, general condition, and religious affiliation in a facility directory while you are a patient so your family, friends and clergy can visit you and know how you are doing.
+- The County may include your name, location in the facility, general condition, and religious affiliation in a facility directory while you are a patient so your family, friends and clergy can visit you and generally know how you are doing.
+Your religious affiliation may be given only to clergy.

-- To assist with disaster relief to notify your family about you.
+- To assist with disaster relief efforts to notify your family about you.

 - As required by law.